Olaplex vs K18: Which Bond-Support Treatment Is Worth It?

 Cons

-Best for: Weekly maintenance, preventing ongoing damage during styling and coloring, anyone running a full Olaplex system.
+Best for: Weekly maintenance, chemically treated or heat-styled hair, and anyone running a full Olaplex system.

 Check Price on Amazon →K18 Leave-In Molecular Repair Mask